 Community phenotypes: Wind exposure, sampling year, and willow genotype all had strong, independent effects on the arthropod community (Table 1).
-Willows growing in wind-exposed plots had 51% fewer species and 47% fewer individuals compared to unexposed willows.
-The negative effect of wind exposure on arthropod richness was not solely due to a correlated effect on abundance, as the probability of interspecific encounter dropped from 0.43 to 0.18 on wind-exposed willows.
+Willows growing in wind-exposed plots hosted 51% fewer species, 47% fewer individuals, 60% fewer rarefied species compared to unexposed willows.
+The negative effects of wind exposure on the arthropod community were due to both direct effects (abundance std. β = -0.04; richness std. β = -0.19; evenness std. β = -0.12) as well as indirect effects mediated by reductions in plant height (abundance std. β = -0.05; richness std. β = -0.10; evenness std. β = -0.14).
 Arthropod communities on willows had both more species and more individuals in the second year of the experiment compared to the first (Table 1); however, this effect could simply be an artifact of us conducting more arthropod surveys for the wind experiment in 2013 vs. 2012.
 In spite of the effects of wind exposure and sampling year, willow genotype had a strong effect on both the richness (3.1-fold differences) and abundance (4.7-fold differences) of arthropods, but only a marginal effect on their probability of interspecific encounter.
+The indirect effect of genotype on arthropod richness was mediated solely through variation in willow height (std. β = 0.11), while effects on total abundance were mediated by willow height (std. β = 0.05), leaf water content (std. β = 0.03) and leaf C:N (std. β = 0.04).

 We observed strong effects of wind exposure on the composition of the arthropod community by the end of experiment (Table 1).
-These compositional differences were due to several key arthropod taxa (gall midges, leaf-mining moths, and spiders) being less abundant on wind-exposed willows, whereas leaf-tiering moths were insensitive to wind exposure (and therefore relatively more abundant; supplement table).
-In contrast to wind exposure, willow genotype did not appear to affect community composition in either year (Table 1), although several arthropod taxa varied in abundance among willow genotypes (supplementary table).
+These compositional differences were due to several key arthropod taxa (gall midges, leaf-mining moths, and spiders) being less abundant on wind-exposed willows, whereas leaf-tiering moths were insensitive to wind exposure (and therefore relatively more abundant; Fig. ).
+In contrast to wind exposure, willow genotype did not appear to affect community composition in either year (Table 1), although several arthropod taxa varied in abundance among willow genotypes (Table 1; Fig. _).

-In contrast to the arthropod community, neither wind exposure or willow genotype appeared to influence the richness, abundance, and probability of interspecific encounter for either root-associated mycorrhiza or bacteria (Table 1).
-However, the composition of the mycorrhizal and bacterial communities did differ in their responses to willow genotype and wind exposure.
-Specifically, willow genotype had a modest independent effect on the composition of the mycorrhizal community (R2 = 0.07), whereas wind-exposure had no detectable effect.
-In contrast, willow genotype did not appear to affect the bacterial community, although wind exposure did appear to have a marginal effect (Table 1).
+In contrast to the arthropod community, neither wind exposure nor willow genotype appeared to influence the richness, abundance, or evenness of the root-associated mycorrhiza community (Table 1, Fig. _).
+However, willow genotype had a modest independent effect on the composition of the mycorrhizal community (R2 = 0.07, Fig. _), whereas wind-exposure had no detectable effect.
+In contrast to the mycorrhizal community, we observed small effects of wind exposure on multiple indices of the bacteria community, with no detectable effect of willow genotype (Table 1).
+For example, the roots of wind-exposed plants tended to host more bacteria OTUs (10% increase) than unexposed plants.
+Wind-exposed plants also had a more evenly distributed bacteria community, but the effect size was very small (wind-exposed PIE = 0.9993, unexposed PIE = 0.9992) (Table 1).
+While wind exposure did not affect the total abundance of bacteria OTUs, it had a marginal effect on the the composition of the bacteria community (Fig _).

-Overall, these negative effects of wind exposure were primarily mediated by an indirect effect on plant height (abundance, std. β = ; richness, std. β = ) rather than a direct effect of being exposed to a more windy environment (abundance, std. β = ; richness, std. β = ).

 Ant-aphid experiment